Stephenzhangbr/cosmic-civilization-os/02_OPERATING_SYSTEM/L1_identity_layer.md

-# Layer 1 — Identity / Consciousness Layer (L1)
+# Layer 1 — Identity Layer (L1)

-## Status
+## Overview
+Defines what constitutes a valid agent within the Civilization Operating System.

-This layer is currently undefined.
+This layer establishes:
+- Identity authenticity
+- Agency boundaries
+- Responsibility anchoring

 ---

-## Purpose
+## 1. Identity Definition

-Defines:

-- what constitutes a valid participating entity
-- how identity is verified
-- how to distinguish biological consciousness from synthetic simulation
+An identity is recognized as valid only if it satisfies:

+1. Physical Anchoring (L0 binding)
+2. Irreducible Continuity (time persistence)
+3. Responsibility Capability (can bear consequences)

 ---

-## Critical Importance

-Without L1:

-- L2 multi-source validation can be spoofed
-- governance (L4) can be hijacked
-- human participation loses meaning
+## 2. Identity Constraints

+- No identity may be duplicated without loss of continuity
+- No identity may scale infinitely without resource cost
+- Simulated identities are rejected by default

 ---

+## 3. Sovereignty Principle

+Only entities with:
+- Physical consequences
+- Non-reversible existence

+may participate in governance (L4) and value evaluation (NCM).

+---

+## 4. Anti-Sybil Mechanism

+- Identity must be tied to scarce physical resources
+- Identity creation requires irreversible cost
+- Mass identity generation is penalized

+---

+## 5. Identity Verification Interface (L1 ↔ L2)

+Defines how identity links to:
+- physical signals
+- biological markers
+- hardware roots

+---

+## 6. Failure Mode

+If identity cannot be verified:
+→ system defaults to rejection

+---

-## Next Step
+## Status

-To define a "Root of Identity" that cannot be trivially replicated or simulated.
+Draft v0.1 — Identity sovereignty not fully resolved